 At a glance, Pianote looks to be one of the most comprehensive piano lesson platforms online.
-We decided to try it out for ourselves to find out just how good it is.
+I decided to try it out for myself to find out just how good it is.

 Pianote has a vast YouTube community with well over one million subscribers.
 It has so many subscribers because it offers a large and diverse collection of helpful videos, which are free to watch on YouTube.

-The amount and quality of content justify our high scoring, but there are positives and negatives to consider.
+The amount and quality of content justify my high scoring, but there are positives and negatives to consider.
 Let’s start with the positives.

 Pianote’s YouTube content covers everything from technical lessons and song tutorials to motivational videos designed to encourage a passion for music.

 I love Pianote’s enthusiasm for piano education, and while other platforms show a love for music, they don’t all provide the same sense of fun in their videos.

 Enthusiasm is contagious, and although progressing from beginner to pro takes dedication and hard work, it should be fun too, and Pianote gets that balance right.

 In addition to the enthusiastic presentation, the production is higher than most competitors.